 If you need a refreshing drink, you can’t go wrong with their classic Coconut Shake (S$4.40/5.40).
 Made by blending their super fresh coconuts and creamy ice cream — it’s blissful sip after sip.

-Fruce is a local brand which churns out some interesting fruit-based concoctions.
+Fruce is a local brand that churns out some interesting fruit-based concoctions.
 Their main signatures revolve around avocado and coconut but with quirky little twists.

 Instead of the typical coconut shakes, Fruce uses creamy avocados as the base in their Avocado Coconut (S$4.50).
 Alternatively, there’s the Taro Coconut (S$5) if you want something more like orh nee.